 Gender and Sexuality Health Justice Concentration

-The Gender and Sexuality Health Justice concentration is designed to educate MSN students about the health disparities of LGBTQIA+ patients through a racial and economic justice lens.
-Students are taught about trans hormonal care, incarceration, substance use, and mental health issues in LGBTQIA+ communities.
-Upon completion of the concentration, students may be eligible to take the AAHIVM-specialist examination and certified as buprenorphine-nalaxone (suboxone) prescribers upon completion of NP/CNM certification.
+The Gender and Sexuality Health Justice concentration is designed to educate current MSN students in their final specialty year about the health disparities of LGBTQIA+ patients through a racial and economic justice lens.

-Students enrolled in the concentration are required to take Gender and Sexuality Health Justice I, II, and III (NURS 618, NURS 619, and NURS 620), in addition to the approved clinical conference course, NURS 622a/b.
+All students in this concentration are required to enroll in Gender and Sexuality Health Justice I, II, and III (NURS 6180, NURS 6190, and NURS 6200), and a clinical conference course (NURS 6202).
 Students may elect to enroll in the didactic courses only without applying to the concentration.

-Questions or for more information, please contact Ronica Mukerjee, MSN, DNP, FNP-BC, MsA, LAc, AAHIVS
+Questions or for more information, please contact:

 Nathan Levitt, FNP-BC, MSN, RN, BSN, MA